koushikmaji31/koushikmaji31.github.io/_posts/2199-01-01-future-post.md

   - Random Walk
 ---

+This a blog post which covers basics of Markov Chain and how it shapes our daily life and modern machine learining.

 ## Contents

-This a blog post which covers basics of Markov Chain and how it shapes our

 1. Markov Chain
     1.1.
 Motivation k